 - Another tactic is to use a humidifier on your CPAP machine Most new CPAP machines have integrated humidifiers.
 In fact, the ResMed AirSense 10 has a built in humidifier.
 Others have an attachable humidifier.
 Humidification is key when dealing with symptoms of dry mouth because the humidifier can supply both warm and room temperate air.
 At The CPAP Shop, we always recommend using the humidifier to add even a small amount of humidity in the airflow.
 This will help nasal passages to stay hydrated.

-If a person is using both a full face mask and a CPAP machine with a heated humidifier and is still experiencing dry mouth, an ill-fitted CPAP mask might be causing the problem.
-If leakage occurs, dry air from the room can get in, and humidified air from the tube can escape.
-The result is a big change in the air humidity within the mask and in the mouth.
+- If a person is using both a full face mask and a CPAP machine with a heated humidifier and is still experiencing dry mouth, an ill-fitted CPAP mask might be causing the problem.
+Leakage can be caused by a mask that is to large or small, the wrong style mask, the cushion is degraded or simply because the mask’s straps aren’t adjusted correctly.
+If leakage occurs, dry air from the room can leak in while humidification escapes.
+The result is reduced humidification within the circuit and resulting in dry throat and mouth.

-Finally, beyond factors involving the CPAP machine and mask, dry mouth can also be caused or worsened by dehydration.
+- Finally, beyond factors involving the CPAP machine and mask, dry mouth can also be caused or worsened by dehydration.
 The general recommendation to drink eight 8 oz. glasses of water a day might be too little for many people.
 When people drink large amounts of coffee or other caffeine beverages, or sweat a lot during the day, making sure to rehydrate is an important part of CPAP therapy.